DeividAlmeida/DeividAlmeida/README.md

   ![Snake animation](https://github.com/DeividAlmeida/DeividAlmeida/blob/output/github-contribution-grid-snake.svg)

-# Olá, eu sou a Deivid Almeida! 👋
+# Hello, I'm Deivid Almeida! 👋

-## 🚀 Sobre mim
+## 🚀 About Me
-Sou desenvolvedor full-stack amante da família Javascript 😍.
-Estou sembre aberto a novos desafios!!! 💪😁
+I'm a full-stack developer, technology, and innovation enthusiast.
+I'm always open to new challenges!!! 💪😁

-## 🛠 Habilidades
+## 🛠 Skills
 Javascript, HTML, CSS, PHP, Node, MySQL, MongoDB, Vue.js, Express.js, Bootstrap ...

 ## Feedback

-Se você tiver algum feedback, fique à vontade para abrir uma issue em qualquer um dos meus repositórios públicos 😆
+If you have any feedback, please feel free to open an issue on any of my public repositories 😆